 11. Administrative Assistant

-You’ll usually work from 9 to 5, doing things like answering telephones, scheduling appointments, and managing databases, making this even a way to earn money when injured as it requires little movement.
+Administrative assistants usually work from 9 to 5, doing things like answering phone calls, scheduling appointments, and managing databases.

 Average Pay: $41,761 (Glassdoor)

 This is perhaps one of the most obvious jobs for someone who doesn’t want to work weekends.

 As a K-12 teacher, you’ll not only have weekends and evenings off, but also holidays and a summer break.